Gohla/pie/tutorial/src/3_min_sound/3_test/index.md

 ../../gen/3_min_sound/3_test/d_1_read_task.rs.diff
 ```

-We add a `ReadStringFromFile` task that requires a file and returns its content as a string, similar to the ones we have implemented in the past.
+We add a `ReadFile` task that requires a file and returns its content as a string, similar to the ones we have implemented in the past.

 Modify `pie/src/tests/top_down.rs` to add a new test: